-Having exhausted personal funds, credit cards, and small personal loans, they recognized the need to find an outside lender for working capital.
+Having exhausted personal funds, credit cards, and small family loans, they recognized the need to find an outside lender for working capital.

-Management’s prior success in achieving steady revenue growth gave the Business Development Company confidence the grower could adequately service a $75,000 asset-based line of credit.
+Management’s prior success in achieving steady revenue growth gave the Business Development Company confidence the grower could adequately service a $75,000 asset-based line of credit and $250,000 of term debt.

 The company has continued to thrive, taking on distribution of other growers’ produce to its chain grocery customers.
 The Business Development Company has facilitated that growth with successive increases to the line of credit limit – now $300,000.